curated-intel/Ukraine-Cyber-Operations/README.md

   - Creation of the initial repository to help organisations in Ukraine
 - 2022-02-26
   - Additional resources, chronologically ordered (h/t Orange-CD), plus a section on vetted OSINT sources and Miscellaneous resources
+- 2022-02-27
+  - Additional threat reports have been added

 #### `Threat Reports`
 | Date | Source | Threat(s) | URL |